 How Long Does an Educational Technology Graduate Program Take?

 In addition, some institutions offer accelerated programs, ideal for students who plan to take classes full-time.
-With this schedule, you could earn a masters in around 12 months.
+With this schedule, you could earn a master’s degree in around 12 months.

 Courses in Educational Technology Programs